timdp/rollup-load-plugins/README.md

 ### `pattern`

+The glob(s) against which to match package names.

 Default: `['rollup-plugin-*']`

 ### `scope`

+The keys from `package.json` in which to discover plugins.

 Default: `['dependencies', 'devDependencies', 'peerDependencies']`

 ### `replaceString`

+The string or regexp to replace in the plugin name.

 Default: `/^rollup-plugin-/`

 ### `camelize`

+Transform hyphenated plugin names to camelCase.

 Default: `true`

+### `cwd`

+The path to the package depending on the plugin.
+This option does not exist in gulp-load-plugins.

+Default: `process.cwd()`

 ## TODO